rohanyh101/mini-kube-discovery/README.md

-# Service Discovery in Go Using RPC
+# Mini Kube Discovery

-This project demonstrates a Service Discovery mechanism in Golang using the built-in RPC (Remote Procedure Call) protocol.
-It consists of multiple services, including `Order Service`, `Product Service`, and `Service Discovery`.
-Each service must register with the `Service Discovery` service, monitor its health, and dynamically discover other services for interaction.
+`Mini-kube-discovery` is a lightweight, Kubernetes-inspired service discovery system built in Go using native RPC.
+It replicates key behaviors of Kubernetes, like dynamic service registration, health monitoring, and inter-service discovery

 ## Project Structure